 A link to the working paper for each Working Group is available in the table in the appendix in this document.

-Working Groups are formed when community members recognise a need for a specific function to be carried out on the testnet and there are volunteers who are willing to occupy the role of Chairman and Members of that Working Group.
+Working Groups, in coordination with the TA, are formed when community members recognise a need for a specific function to be carried out on the Testnet and there are volunteers who are willing to occupy the role of Chairman and Members of that Working Group.
+The TA can nominate a Working Group.

 To form a Working Group, a prospective Chairman (see 4.2) should notify the TA of the intention, then submit the documentation outlined in 4.1.2 to the TA.
 The TA will then add that Group’s information to the appendix of this document.